ilosey14/tooltip/README.md

 *Note: opening the tooltip on another element would clear any open content.*
 *Set the `onclear` listener to interact with your content before it is changed.*

+Lastly, to ignore an element with a `title` attribute, use `data-tooltip-ignore`.

 See the `example.html` for a more detailed implementation and a live demo.

+### Limitations

+This library is meant to be used for simple tooltips and additional content about an element.
+It does not support creating multiple unique, active instances across elements.

 ## Documentation and More